impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 This test covers the same block of code as the previous test, except this time we're testing [the `else` branch](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L63){:target="_blank" rel="noopener"} instead of [the `if` branch](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61){:target="_blank" rel="noopener"}:

-- We create a variable named `dir` and set it equal to `BATS_TMPDIR` with "/myproject" appended to the end.
+- We create a variable named `dir` and set it equal to `Bats_TMPDIR` with "/myproject" appended to the end.
-  - The value of the `BATS_TMPDIR` env var is set [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L305){:target="_blank" rel="noopener"} if it's not already set.
+  - The value of the `Bats_TMPDIR` env var is set [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L305){:target="_blank" rel="noopener"} if it's not already set.
-  - More info on `BATS_TMPDIR` and other BATS-specific environment variables can be found [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#special-variables){:target="_blank" rel="noopener"}.
+  - More info on `Bats_TMPDIR` and other Bats-specific environment variables can be found [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#special-variables){:target="_blank" rel="noopener"}.
 - We then create a directory whose name is the value of our `dir` variable.
   - The `-p` flag ensures that any intermediate directories in between our current one and `/myproject` are also created, if they don't already exist.
 - We set the `RBENV_DIR` env var equal to this directory.